The Sea to Summit Cinder Quilt is the perfect companion for ultralight, ultrawarm adventures | CNN Underscored

 Sticky when hot

 As mentioned, when using this quilt inside of my regular sleeping bag while car camping, I started to get hot — so hot that I started to sweat.
-The result: my skin started to stick to the inside of my Cinder Quilt.
-Unlike nylon, polyester and taffeta quilts tend to hold up best for comfort in warm weather whereas nylon is notoriously known to stick to your skin, especially when sweating.
+The result: My skin started to stick to the inside of my Cinder Quilt.
+Nylon, polyester and taffeta quilts tend to hold up best for comfort in warm weather, whereas nylon is notoriously known to stick to your skin, especially when sweating.

 If you wear this quilt in warmer weather, it’s best to avoid sleeping in your birthday suit.
-Instead, stick to wearing a T-shirt (or long sleeves if it makes sense) and sleep pants made of a fabric that’s known to wick sweat, like merino wool or synthetic material, like polyester.
+Instead, stick to wearing a T-shirt (or long sleeves if it makes sense) and sleep pants made of a fabric that’s known to wick sweat, such as merino wool or synthetic material like polyester.
 You can also bring a sleeping bag liner to cozy up in.
 That way the extra layer will prevent your skin from sticking to your sleeping pad and quilt.

 High price point

 The Cinder Quilt is no small investment.
 At $249, it’s a hefty price tag for a piece of outdoor gear.
-That said, the Cinder is on par, if not more affordable than similar quilts on the market.
+That said, the Cinder is on par with, if not more affordable than, similar quilts on the market.
 (We dive into how it stacks up to the competition below.)
-Key features that factor into the high price point are the fact that it’s insulated with 100% RDS down, insulated at 750+ fill power, and Sea to Summit’s reputation as a brand that designs products that are built to last.
+Key features that factor into the high price point are the fact that it’s insulated with 100% RDS down, insulated at 750+ fill power and Sea to Summit’s reputation as a brand that designs products that are built to last.

 In general, the more expensive the sleeping quilt, the warmer and more compact you can expect it to be.
 The Cinder is very comparable to competitors on the market in terms of weight, comfort temperature rating and price.
 However, during my testing, I found the Cinder Quilt to be a very high-performing and reliable quilt for a very fair price.